 ENGRAVING

-In early 2022, I published a follow-on book on the life and works of Charles Grignion (1721-1810), another London-based engraver.
-Grignion is particular interest because of his 60-year career and professional relations with many of the leading figures in contemporary culture, such as Gravelot, Francis Hayman, Hogarth, Horace Walpole, and the major London print- and booksellers.
+In early 2022, I published a follow-on book on the life and works of Charles Grignion (1721-1810), another London-based engraver of French Huguenot origin.
+Grignion is of interest because of his 60-year career, his contribution to the development of book illustration, and his professional relations with many of the leading figures in contemporary culture, such as Gravelot, Francis Hayman, Hogarth, Horace Walpole, and the major London print- and booksellers.

 From the newsletter of the Society of Antiquaries of London, Salon 379, 7 February 2017, by Julian Pooley, FSA